rmcew/CS3339-Project/README.md

-README# MIPS Simulator in Python
+# MIPS Simulator in Python

 This is a MIPS simulator built in Python.
 The simulator executes instructions at the bit level and displays the value of the registers and data memory after each instruction.